 I thought it would be nice to have a little staycation with my parents for their anniversary.
 And I recently found out from a coworker that we have corporate rates even for leisure travel at some Four Seasons properties.
-The closest property to me was this one, The Four Seasons Los Angeles at Beverly Hills, and they had a rate for about $330 all in.
+The closest property to me was this one, The Four Seasons Los Angeles at Beverly Hills.
 My parents and I have previously stayed at the Waldorf Astoria Beverly Hills last year, so we were excited to compare the two.

 The hotel opened in 1984 and it’s actually not located in the city of Beverly Hills.
 Due to some interesting history with zoning, the hotel was literally built across the street from Beverly Hills proper, so it’s in the city of Los Angeles instead.